Customer Loyalty

 Back to contents

-Gain a Competitive Advantage with Emotional Bonds
+Ready to Gain a Competitive Advantage Through Emotional Loyalty?

 Points programmes and discounts will always have their place in customer retention strategies.
 But the brands that thrive long-term are those that recognise these programmes as just the beginning—not the end goal—of customer relationships.